Virus fears trigger more holiday cancellations, restrictions

 In the U.S., President Joe Biden planned to address the nation on the latest variant on Tuesday, less than a year after he suggested that the country would essentially be back to normal by Christmas.

-Cases are surging in parts of the U.S., particularly the Northeast and Midwest, though it’s not always clear which variant is driving the upswing.
+White House press secretary Jen Psaki said the president would issue a “stark warning" and make clear that unvaccinated individuals "will continue to drive hospitalizations and deaths,” she said.

-Data from the Centers for Disease Control and Prevention from earlier this month found that the omicron variant represented 3% of new cases.
+The country is averaging nearly 130,500 new COVID-19 cases a day, up from about 122,000 a day two weeks ago, according to Johns Hopkins University data.

-But in Texas, one hospital system reports that omicron already accounts for 82% of new symptomatic COVID-19 cases it is treating.
-That’s a dramatic increase from Friday, when testing showed that omicron was responsible for 45% of the system’s cases, Dr. S. Wesley Long, a medical director at Houston Methodist Hospital, said Sunday in a tweet.
+In Texas, a hospital system in Houston reports that omicron already accounts for 82% of new symptomatic COVID-19 cases it is treating, a dramatic increase from Friday, when testing showed it was responsible for just 45% of the system’s cases.

 Meanwhile, hospitals in Ohio, Maine and other states have postponed elective surgeries, and governors have sent in National Guard reinforcements to help beleaguered hospital staff in recent days.